-Mike Schon is deputy chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
+Mike Schon is vice president and chief counsel for environment and energy litigation at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
 Mike oversees the Chamber’s environment and energy litigation, along with an array of civil litigation topics in the federal and state courts.

 Schon has extensive experience litigating and counseling on environmental and regulatory matters.
 He previously was vice president and counsel with the Portland Cement Association (PCA), where he planned and directed PCA’s federal regulatory advocacy and litigation, emphasizing environmental and workplace safety issues.